jdkato/jdkato.github.io/_posts/2016-12-21-anw7-a-look-back-at-an-historic-season.md

 I'm sure this list isn't particularly surprising to anyone who follows ANW but, as you can probably imagine, a database like this can answer *many* more questions (some of which will be discussed in subsequent posts).

-### Course Flow
+### Run Flow

-The first visualization we're going to discuss is called the "Course Flow."
+The first visualization we're going to discuss is called the "Run Flow."
 It attempts to provide a means for both analyzing an individual run and comparing two different runs.
 Check it out below!

 <form class="bs-example bs-example-form" data-example-id="input-group-with-button">
     <div class="row">